Contents Home back

 General description

-This is the first page in the MS and it appears more worn then most other pages.
-It is a text-only page with four paragraphs of text, and there is additional writing by later owners.
+This is the first page in the MS and it appears more worn then all other pages.
+It is a text-only page with four paragraphs of text.

-There are several cases of writing by later owners on this page, notably the ex libris of Jacobus de Tepenec.
+There are several cases of writing by later owners on this page.

-The stains on this page are from several causes: Voynich and Brumbaugh both describe how they applied chemicals to this page, and there are also imprints of a previous tanned leather cover.
+The top, right and bottom margins of this page are badly stained.
+These stains are from several causes: Voynich and Brumbaugh both describe how they applied chemicals to this page, and in addition there are imprints from a previous cover of tanned leather.

 Illustration(s)